°®ÎŰ´«Ă˝

 Consider this section akin to developing an elevator pitch.
 How would you distill your experience and expertise?
 What do you want prospective clients or employers to take away from your social media presence or other platforms?
 Think about how you present yourself on your LinkedIn or Instagram - that's part of your brand personality!

-Forcing yourself to answer these questions helps you pinpoint what you have to offer and better create a personal branding strategy.
+Forcing yourself to answer these questions helps you pinpoint what you have to offer and better create a branding strategy.
 Plus, it’s the first step to developing your brand voice.

 2. What do you want?